w3c/webextensions/proposals/dark_mode_extension_icons.md

 `icon_variants` or icons.
 1. `action.setIcon({variants})` will not throw when giving it icon groups with properties it does not understand.
 Those icon groups will simply be ignored for making matches.
-If however none of the icon groups are supported, an exception will be thrown allowing both feature detection and specifying fallbacks without requiring feature detection.
+If however, none of the icon groups are supported, an exception will be thrown allowing both feature detection and specifying fallbacks without requiring feature detection.